dapr/docs/concepts/configuration/README.md

 spec:
   accessControl:
     defaultAction: deny --> Global default action in case no other policy is matched
-    trustDomain: "public" --> The called application is assigned a trust domain here and is used to generate the identity of this app in the TLS certificate.
+    trustDomain: "public" --> The called application is assigned a trust domain and is used to generate the identity of this app in the TLS certificate.
     policies:
     - app: app1 --> AppId of the calling app to allow/deny service invocation from
       defaultAction: deny --> App level default action in case the app is found but no specific operation is matched